Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry: Influences and plagiarism allegations

 In his book Dogme et Rituel de la Haute Magie (1855), Lévi claimed that Freemasonry had its roots in ancient pagan rituals, and Pike accepted many of these claims.
 According to Chris Hodapp, "whole passages of Levi's book [were] made into Pike's".

 French philosopher René Guénon noticed that "a considerable part of ...
 Morals and Dogma of Freemasonry is clearly plagiarized from Dogme et Rituel de la Haute Magie by the French occultist Éliphas Lévi".
 Craig Heimbichner and Adam Parfrey write that Pike "seemed untroubled by the need to properly attribute text that he borrowed or lifted" and that in Morals and Dogma "Pike plagiarized from the French occultist Eliphas Lévi."

-Although Pike borrowed extensively from Lévi, he extracted even more from the works of the Rev. Orville Dewey, Rev. Theodore Parker, George Oliver, Charles Francois Dupuis, and Jacques Matter.
-The Annotated Edition by Arturo de Hoyos (see below) cites paragraph-by-paragraph virtually all the sources which amount to over a hundred other authors.
+While Pike borrowed extensively from Lévi, he extracted even more prose from the works of the Rev. Orville Dewey, Rev. Theodore Parker, George Oliver, Charles Francois Dupuis, and Jacques Matter.
+The Annotated Edition by Arturo de Hoyos cites paragraph-by-paragraph virtually all the sources which amount to over a hundred other authors.

-Authorized republication history
+Republication history

-After 1969 the copyright of Morals and Dogma was not renewed; and, like many out-of-copyright works, it was reprinted many times by various publishers.
-However, in August 2011 the Supreme Council, 33°, S.J., announced that a new, authorized edition had been published.
-Titled Albert Pike’s Morals and Dogma: Annotated Edition, the work was prepared by Arturo de Hoyos, 33°, G∴C∴, K.Y.C.H., the Scottish Rite's Grand Archivist and Grand Historian.
+Eventually Morals and Dogma entered the public domain and like many public domain works, it was reprinted many times by various publishers.
+In August 2011, the Supreme Council, 33°, S.J., announced that they had published a new annotated edition.
+Titled Albert Pike’s Morals and Dogma: Annotated Edition, the work was prepared by Arturo de Hoyos, 33°, G∴C∴, the Scottish Rite's Grand Archivist and Grand Historian.
 The text is reprinted in full, with about 4000 scholarly notes on difficult passages, touching on historical, religious, and philosophical issues.
 The new edition is augmented by subject headings, and illustrations from the original books Pike used, new paragraph numbers, and corrections based upon original texts.